Enjoy the views and walk to the village

 - Please also read How To Make A Reservation.

 If rented for the reduced price for smaller groups up to 12 people the guesthouse will not be available.

 - Bed, bath and kitchen linens

 - Internet WIFI connection

 - Baby bed

 - Garden maintenance

 - Resident staff: One staff member lives at the property and works 8 hours a day/6 days per week (mandatory day off to be agreed in advance).
-The housekeeper is available to prepare breakfast from 8 to 10am every day except Tuesday (ingredients and beverages are not included, to be provided by the guests).
+The housekeeper is available to prepare breakfast from 8 to 10am (ingredients and beverages are not included, to be provided by the guests).
 Upon request he can purchase the ingredients (to be paid extra).
 Note: on rest day (see above) breakfast can be consumed at nearby bars.

 - Telephone: metered

 EUR 1500 cash deposit are due on arrival.